What is Brentuximab Vedotin?

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills.

 This medicine may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
 Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, or muscle weakness in the legs.

 This medicine may cause new or worsening lung problems.
-Tell your doctor right away if you have a cough or trouble breathing after receiving this medicine.
+Tell your doctor right away if you have a cough or trouble with breathing after receiving this medicine.

 Stomach or bowel problems may occur with this medicine.
 Tell your doctor right away if you have severe stomach pain, heartburn, or indigestion, bloody or black stools, trouble breathing, or if you vomit material that looks like coffee grounds.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.